-Don’t just create a network at your level or industry, diversify!
-Be intentional about bringing in those above and below you and from a variety of sectors.
-Every new contact opens up a whole new network of his or her contacts to you.
+Don’t just create a network at your level or industry; diversify!
+Be intentional about bringing in those above and below you and from various sectors.
+Every new contact opens up a whole new network of contacts to you.

 PAYING IT FORWARD PAYS OFF

-The more you invest in your network, the more valuable your network will be.
+The more you invest in your network, the more valuable your network.
 Taking calls, responding to emails, offering to help people creates a strong bond.
-It’s important to network proactively so you have these relationships when you need help.
+It’s vital to network proactively to have these relationships when you need help.

 END CONVERSATIONS GRACEFULLY